It is just what you need!

 A resource that is knowledgeable, professional, and dedicated to meet your needs.
-The last thing you need is an agitated insured due to unprofessionalism on the part of an inspector.
-You need the experience and ability of a resource to provide you with high quality property insurance inspections.
+The last thing you need is an agitated insured due to unprofessionalism on the part of a field rep. You need the experience and ability of a resource to provide you with high quality property insurance risk assessment.
 Ideally, a resource that has the necessary insurance background to identify underwriting hazards.

 A resource that can provide thorough, consistent, easy-to-read reports with extensive descriptions of the property.
 A report that provides a type of hazard scoring mechanism that can grade out a property according to levels of hazard and that fit your underwriting appetite.

-The use of management reports to cumulate all the data obtained in the inspections and allow you to detect trends and opportunities for improvement.
-This can be a manual process of inputting all inspection data fields in to an Excel document.
+The use of management reports to cumulate all the data obtained in the surveys and allow you to detect trends and opportunities for improvement.
+This can be a manual process of inputting all survey data fields in to an Excel document.
 Or, by using a management system that provides that data to you.